praveenCY/connectedhomeip/examples/air-quality-sensor-app/infineon/psoc6/README.md

 ### Cluster control

--   After successful commissioning, use the OnOff cluster command to toggle device between On or Off states.
+-   After successful commissioning, use the Air Quality cluster command to read quality of the analyzed air.

-    `$ ./out/debug/chip-tool onoff on 1234 1`

-    `$ ./out/debug/chip-tool onoff off 1234 1`
+    `$ ./out/debug/chip-tool airquality read air-quality 1234 1`

--   Cluster OnOff can also be done using the `USER_BTN1` button on the board.
-    This button is configured with `APP_LIGHT_BUTTON` in `include/AppConfig.h`.
-    Press `USER_BTN1` on the board to toggle between Light ON and OFF states.
-    Light ON and OFF can be observed with 'LED9' on the board.
-This LED is configured with `LIGHT_LED` in `include/AppConfig.h`.
+-   Cluster air-quality value can be toggled between 3 and 1 using the `USER_BTN1` button on the board.
+This button is configured with `APP_SENSOR_BUTTON` in `include/AppConfig.h`.

 ### Factory Reset